How do I look after the best interests of my children after separation?

 If the other parent breaches the plan, your only option may be to sue them for breach of contract.
 This would take the issue outside of family law and into a general court process.
 The judge or magistrate is unlikely to have expertise in cases concerning children.
 Any decisions made may not be in the best interests of anyone, especially the kids.

-Many parents who make parenting plans choose to register them with the Federal Circuit Court of Australia (FCC) or the Family Court of Australia (FCA).
+Many parents who make parenting plans choose to register them with the Federal Circuit and Family Court of Australia.
 This is a process known as consent orders.
 It means that both parties agree to ask the court to make orders in the terms outlined in the parenting plan.

 The consent orders make the parenting plan legally enforceable, meaning that if one parent breaches the agreement, the other parent can apply to court for enforcement.
 The case remains within the family law jurisdiction.
 For more information, see our page on consent orders for children.